Stepford Cuckoos: Manifest Destiny

-Following the events of the Messiah Complex, the Cuckoos rejoin the X-Men in their new home of San Francisco, along with many of their former classmates.
-The girls later agree to help erase Josh Foley's memory of his work with the newly reformed X-Force team, so as to help the team maintain a sense of a secrecy from the main X-Men team.
+Following the events of "Messiah Complex", the Cuckoos rejoin the X-Men in their new home of San Francisco, along with many of their former classmates.
+The girls later agree to help erase Elixir's memory of his work with the newly reformed X-Force team, so as to help the team maintain a sense of a secrecy from the main X-Men team.
 They agree to keep the team a secret, primarily out of loyalty to Cyclops.
-The girls have recently begun to dress more individually than before, no longer wearing matching outfits.
+The girls begin to dress more individually than before, no longer wearing matching outfits.
 Each of them also have different hairstyles, with only one of the Cuckoos keeping their prior hairstyle.